djhunt-ibm/agentic-ai-client-bootcamp/usecases/business-automation/hands-on-lab-buisness-automation.md

 ## Getting the Space ID for Deployment on Code Engine

-To deploy your agent on Code Engine, follow these steps to get your Space ID:
+To deploy your agent on Code Engine, follow the steps available in instruct lab how to deploy your agents to get your Space ID:

 ### Space ID